How are your classes and membership different?

 What Ages Are Your Classes/Memberships Made For?

 Kids who’ve developed reading skills will be able to access and use the site independently.
 There are voice-over audio options on same pages (eventually all pages) to help pre-readers, but they might still require adult assistance navigating the virtual studio and finding what they need.
 With that being said, the best way to figure out if this program is right for your kid is to give it a try!

 I'm a teacher, can I purchase a membership to use in my classroom?

 Absolutely, as a former public school teacher, I created Big Ideas Art Studio with my classroom in mind.
 These passes can be used in a choice-based setting to support student autonomy or as options for early finishers.

 I have more than one child.
 Does the price cover my household?

 Yes, the class/membership price includes all children in one household.
 When you purchase a membership specifically, you’ll be asked to provide individual names so I have an idea of who’s who.

 Will I need to purchase new art materials?

-No, whatever you have available is enough to get started.
-From there, you can purchase materials that pique your child’s interest during the video demonstrations and/or live lessons, or you can ask your child to get creative using the materials you have available.
+For the membership, whatever you have available is enough to get started.
+From there, you can purchase materials that pique your child’s interest during the video demonstrations, or you can ask your child to get creative using the materials you have available.
 I have students who work only with pencil and paper, some who are sculpture lovers and work only with recyclables taken from the kitchen, and some who prefer materials like pastels and paints – it all depends on your child.
 Regardless, buying new materials isn’t a necessity.

 Will my child get messy?